Guides

 05

-Diagnose first.
-Persistent tendon pain, unexplained weight change, chronic insomnia, and post-stroke deficits each have a real workup.
+Start with the diagnosis.
+Persistent tendon pain, unexplained weight change, chronic insomnia, and post-stroke deficits each require a different workup.

 Clinical lens